SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 # Fetching with DQL, the QueryBuilder & find()

-Now that we have these starships in our database, let's refactor the homepage to fetch them!
+These starships in our database, let's refactor the homepage to fetch them!

 First, spin over to your terminal.
 Remember that raw SQL query we ran to select